 Worth noting: when you add a prospect with the same domain as your email address (so a company one), you might see emails not directly connected to your campaign in the Inbox, even if you’ve selected to download only emails connected with a prospect or a campaign in Woodpecker.
 This has to do with the Woodpecker scanning emails for anything connected to your campaigns' content, prospects, or domain, as it will rather fetch unnecessary emails than miss anything important.
 Learn more about it here »

 Step 5: Preview and send the campaign

-Here you can see a summary of your campaign:
+Here you can see the summary of your campaign:

 how many emails you have in each Path;